PenguinRage/Technical_Test/q4/README.md

 ### Solution 1
-* first solution: just generates the random numbers and when you wish to get the results just type # and press enter to stop threads and will generate the results of min,max,freq and avg of the last 30 RGNs.
+* first solution: just concurrently generates the random numbers and when you wish to get the results just type # and press enter to stop threads and will generate the results of min,max,freq and avg of the last 30 RGNs.

 ### Solution 2

-* second solution concurrently generates the min,max,freq and avg for the last 30 numbers for any N time where N is the time of the program running.
-Type # and enter prints the results for the list while threads will wait since mutual exclusion must be guaranteed and then resume generating more RGNs.
+* second solution concurrently generates the RGNS numbers.
+Type # and enter prints the results for the last 30 RGNS while threads will wait since mutual exclusion must be guaranteed and then resume generating more RGNs.

 ### Solution 3
 * I don't want to talk about him.
 He just keeps generating results for the last 30 RGNs given.
+Again mutual exclusion guaranteed.

 ##### Compiling and Execution